trgenovese/blog/_posts/2018-10-31-reading-list-oct-2018.md

 VanderMeer, Jeff.
 2017. *Borne*.
 New York: Farrar, Straus and Girgoux.

 Wolfe, Cary.
-2010. *What is Posthumanism?*.
-Minneapolis: University of Minnesota Press.
+2010. *What is Posthumanism?* Minneapolis: University of Minnesota Press.

 ### Journal Articles:
 Connolly, William E. 2013.
 “The ‘New Materialism’ and the Fragility of Things.” *Millennium: Journal of International Studies* 41 (3): 399–412.